Kyoto Museums - World Guide to Kyoto

 Housed within two buildings close to the Sanjusangen-do, the Kyoto National Museum is brimming with historical relics and artefacts.
 Founded in 1897, this important attraction has become known for its cultural exhibits, which include ancient handicrafts, archaeological finds, ceramics, sculptures, textiles, calligraphy, fine arts, lacquerware and more besides, with over 200 items being officially classified as National Treasures.

-Kyoto museum open: Tuesday to Sunday - 09:00 to 17:00
+Open hours: Tuesday to Sunday - 09:00 to 17:00

-Kyoto museum admission: charge, free admission on special open days
+Admission: charge, free admission on special open days

-Kyoto Museums: Gekkeikan Okura Sake Museum - 247 Minamihama-cho, Kyoto, 26, Japan, JP
+Address: 247 Minamihama-cho, Kyoto, 26, Japan, JP

 Tel: +81 075 623 2056